objects such that commutes with certain colimits

 where each is a constant 1-form on .
 So this is indeed the action of the de Rham differential.

 The construction of is manifestly natural and extends to a functor

 from CartSp to simplicial smooth loci.
 Effectively just by (derived) Yoneda extension of this functor to a functor on simplicial presheaves on CartSp one obtains a definition of the infinitesimal path ∞-groupoid? of any smooth manifold, any diffeological space and even every ∞-Lie groupoid.

-Infinitesimal spaces and their properties were familiar in all those areas where spaces are characterized by the algebras of functions on them.
+Nowadays infinitesimal spaces and their properties were familiar in all those areas of mathematics where spaces are characterized by the algebras of functions on them.